 About my avatar….

-The man's name is Eugene Jacques Bullard, the he was the first African-American fighter pilot.
+The man's name is Eugene Jacques Bullard, the first African-American fighter pilot.

 Bullard was an expat living in France.
 When World War 1 broke out he joined the French Infantry and was seriously wounded in battle.
 France awarded him the Croix de Guerre and Medaille Militaire.
 In 1916 he joined the French air service and first trained as a gunner but later trained as a pilot.
 When American pilots volunteered to help France and formed the famous Lafayette Escadrille, he asked to join but by the time he became a qualified pilot they were no longer accepting new recruits.
 He joined the Lafayette Flying Corps instead and served with French flying units.
 He completed 20 combat missions.